raswanthx7/AWS-learning-journey/README.md

 ## AWS learning journey

-Welcome to my **AWS Learning Journey** repository!
-This repository documents my hands-on learning and understanding of AWS Cloud concepts, services, and best practices.
+Welcome to my **AWS Learning journey** repository! this repository documents my hands-on learning and understanding of AWS Cloud concept, services, and best practices.
 It includes notes, summaries, and key takeaways from digital courses, tutorials, and practice exercises.

 ---

 ##  License